100+ Best Fundraising Ideas for Everyone in 2024

 Difficulty: ++

-To organize an ice cream social, pick a location (an ice-cream shop, a local café, or a park will all do great); and choose a good time (Saturday and Sunday work well because that’s when most people have a day off).
+To organize an ice cream social, pick a location (an ice cream shop, a local café, or a park would all be great options) and choose a good time (Saturday and Sunday work well).
 Be mindful of the weather – you want to choose a warm day.

 You’ll also need a cool space to store the ice cream and enough space for visitors to talk and mingle.
 Promote your event on social media and distribute flyers.
 Finally, you’ll also need volunteers to help set up the event and pass out ice cream.

-To increase donations, remember to set up a booth or a table where people can learn more about your nonprofit.
+You can either charge for each ice cream purchased or offer the ice cream for free while requesting free-will donations.
+To bring in more funds, set up a booth or a table where people can learn more about your nonprofit.

 Pro tip: Try and get a local ice cream shop or a bigger ice cream producer to sponsor your event.